ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 ## Customer Segmentation and Analytics Dashboard

 For a major Global Bank we developed a system segment customers based on their card transaction history.

-The system analysed 100s of Millions of Transactions to derive the basic segmentation Characteristics.
+The system analyzed 100s of Millions of Transactions to derive the basic segmentation Characteristics.

 The Dashboard was capable of presenting the segmentation of over 20 Million Customers in real time.

 **Technologies Used:** [Hive](https://hive.apache.org/), ML and NLP Algorithms,  ElasticSearch, Java \(Spring\)